Size3.3 feet (1 m)

 - Scale-like scutes, or bony external plates, cover the belly except on the smallest young.

 - Pale to medium gray or brownish dorsally and white below.

-- Bulk of the diet of the shovelnose sturgeon consists of aquatic insect larvae, especially burrowing mayflies and caddisfly larvae.
+- Diet consists of aquatic insect larvae, especially burrowing mayflies and caddisfly larvae.

 - Cruises the bottom of the rivers where it detects prey with sensitive barbels and vacuums the food items up through its long tubular mouth.